 JARON DELIVERS:

 When we say “Jaron Delivers,” we don’t mean pizza.
-We mean a leader that listens, finds a way, and gets the job done.
-From sidewalks to youth sports fields to narcotics enforcement, Jaron makes real progress on issues that were ignored by past leaders.
+We mean a leader who listens, finds a way, empowers his team, and gets the job done.
+From sidewalks to youth sports fields to narcotics enforcement, Jaron is about real progress on issues.
 Ink is cheap.
 Actions speak louder.
-Here’s what he’s led the past 5 years.

 Public Safety

-From a Sheriff’s office with the lowest-paid deputies of any city or county in the region in 2021, Jaron led the largest investment in public safety in Tuolumne County history that has since become a high-performing, fully-staffed department expanding its service to the community and ensuring minimum response times.
+From a Sheriff’s office with the lowest-paid deputies of any city or county in the region in 2021 and struggling with significant chronic vacancies and personnel loss, Jaron recognized that protecting public safety is our first priority.
+The last five years have seen aggressive investments (some of the largest in Tuolumne County history) which helped re-establish a fully-staffed department expanding its service to the community and reducing minimum response times.

-• Shutting down several long-standing illegal encampments, which had allowed drug use, fire risk, and economic distress to main street areas
+- Shutting down all long-standing illegal encampments around his district one by one, which had allowed drug use, fire risk, and economic distress in main street areas.

 In 2013, the Rim Fire devastated the Stanislaus National Forest as California’s first megafire.
-Despite work in forest management, however, fire services and equipment atrophied.
-Jaron prioritized expanding fire coverage, modernizing equipment, and enacting safe fire practices to ensure Tuolumne would be safe.
+Despite work in forest management, however, local fire equipment atrophied while service hadn’t expanded.
+Jaron prioritized increasing fire coverage, modernizing equipment, and enacting safe fire practices to ensure Tuolumne would be safe.

-• Supporting the work of Yosemite Stanislaus Solutions (YSS) in treating over 300,000 acres
+- Supporting the work of Yosemite Stanislaus Solutions (YSS) in treating over 300,000 acres of federal forest which is now more fire resilient and productive.

 Fires & Forests